How typographic hierarchy can improve PacSun’s mobile app

 On the Product Details page, I also reorganized the content below the product image.
 I turned “No Reviews” to 5 stars with a number on the right side to indicate the number of reviews.
 I also made the quantity and size options into drop-downs and made them look equal to each other and on the same line.
 Last, I moved the “Add to Bag” CTA button higher and below the drop-downs for easy access and faster checkout process.

-The current bag screen, before checkout, only offers the option to edit the quantity of a product.
-I added “Edit order” to allow users to edit all fields, including size and color.
+I also added “Edit order” on the checkout page to allow users to edit all fields, including size and color.

 If I were a UX/UI Designer for the brand, I would measure performance of these changes by measuring the time it takes to complete a task now and comparing it to the time for task completion after the UX changes are implemented.
 Web analytics data could provide this data, but usability tests would also provide valuable qualitative data as well.